Atlas-Chat: Adapting Large Language Models for Low-Resource Moroccan Arabic Dialect: Native Darija Instruction Datasets

 We collected four datasets containing sentence translations between Darija, MSA, English, and French.
 These datasets were then converted into training instructions using the templates provided in Appendix \ref{app:instruction_templates:machine_translation}.
 Since our model is Darija-centric, we consider six translation directions: Darija to English, French, MSA, and vice versa.
 All instructions are written in Darija for each case.

 \textbf{DODa-10K}\footnote{\url{https://hf.co/datasets/MBZUAI-Paris/DoDa-10K}}.
 The Darija Open Dataset (DODa) \citep{outchakoucht2021moroccan,outchakoucht2024evolution}\footnote{\url{https://github.com/darija-open-dataset}} is an open-source collaborative project for collecting Darija language resource, including lexicons in semantic and syntactic categories, Darija-English parallel corpus, and etc. Darija is represented in Latin script, as well as in automatically converted Arabic script.
 We augmented the first 10K examples of the parallel corpus, with MSA and French translated from the English text, by leveraging GPT-4.
 The final DODa-10K dataset includes translation quintuples between \textit{Darija} (in both Arabic and Latin scripts), \textit{MSA}, \textit{English}, and \textit{French}.
-The dataset was then extensively reviewed by groups of native Darija-speaking annotators to ensure the quality of the entire dataset.
+The dataset was then extensively reviewed by groups of native speakers to ensure the quality.

 In addition to translation, to enhance the model's ability to convert between Darija in Arabic and Latin scripts (also known as the \textbf{\textit{transliteration}} task), we transformed 10K parallel forms into instructions using templates found in Appendix \ref{app:instruction_templates:transliteration}.